Videogame / Spirits Of Mystery

 - Precious Puppy: Isa traps one up in a cage.
 You have to free him and give him to his mother who's blocking the entrance into the forest.

-- Ridiculously Cute Critter: Fairy mice: a mouse with the wings and antenna of a firefly and it is so cute!
+- Ridiculously Cute Critter: Fairy mouse: a mouse with the wings and antenna of a firefly and it is so cute!

 - Scary Scorpions: To reach Prince Thyrian, the princess has to use a giant mechanical one as a bridge.